 - Liqua-gel food coloring of your choice, to desired shade

-* To guard against food-borne illness associated with raw eggs, it’s best to use pasteurized whites (or hydrated meringue powder) when serving the very young or old, or those with compromised immune systems.
+* To guard against salmonella poisoning associated with raw eggs, it’s best to use pasteurized whites (or hydrated meringue or albumen powder) especially when serving the very young or old, or those with compromised immune systems.
 Pasteurized whites are found in cartons, or pasteurized in the shell, in the refrigerated section of most grocery stores.
 If using pasteurized eggs in the shell, you may find the eggs harder to separate than normal, so you may need to use an additional egg white.
 If using meringue powder, use 2 teaspoons meringue powder hydrated in 2 tablespoons warm water for each large egg white called for in this recipe.
 Be sure to hydrate with warm water to completely dissolve the powder; otherwise, your icing may end up gritty.

 1 | Mix the powdered sugar and cream of tartar together in the bowl of an electric mixer.
 Stir in the egg whites by hand to moisten the sugar.
 Fit the electric mixer with a whip attachment and beat the mixture on low speed to evenly distribute the egg whites.
 Turn the mixer to medium-high speed and continue to beat about 1 to 2 minutes, just until the icing is silky and very white.
 (The icing will lighten and thicken as you beat it.)